Createdd/Writing/2018/articles/MLCourseTips.md

 In order to get a certificate you need to [verify yourself](https://learner.coursera.help/hc/en-us/articles/209818953-Set-up-ID-verification).
 This ensures quality and credibility.
 Just finish the process and wait for review.

-If it takes too long you can send a mail to the support team, which resolves the issues very fast. ( In my case the support was fantastic! )
+If it takes too long you can send a mail to the support team, who resolve the issue very fast. ( In my case the support was fantastic! )

 ### Payment